AJ9/Samsung-S4-ImageView-Test/README.md

 #Solved

 Turns out any images taken from the Samsung S4 camera are too large to be handled by the device.
+Discussed on [Stack Overflow](http://stackoverflow.com/questions/29932060/imageview-will-not-load-via-setimageuri-when-ran-on-samsung-galaxy-s4-only/)

 ##Correct solution: